platformsh/platformsh-docs/reference/platform-app-yaml.md

 ### Type and Build

 The `type`  and `build` are used to build and run the project.
-The only supported `type` currently is PHP.

-Supported versions:
+The `type` can be:

-    type: php:5.4 (default)
+* php
-    type: php:5.5
+* nodejs
-    type: php:5.6
+* hhvm

-The `build` concernes what will happen by default when building the project it has a sub property `flavor` for which the possible values are:
+The `build` defines what will happen by default when building the project it has a sub property `flavor` for which the possible values are:

--   drupal
+* drupal
--   symfony
+* symfony
--   composer
+* composer

 Example:

-    type: php:5.4
+    type: php:5.6
     build:
         flavor: symfony